nanophys/MeasureIt/README.md

 ## Data Directory Configuration

-  measureit stores databases, logs, and configuration files.
+  MeasureIt (installed as `qmeasure`) stores databases, logs, and configuration files.
 You have three options:

   ### Option 1: Use defaults (recommended)
   Data is automatically stored in OS-appropriate locations: